 Undergraduate Minors.
-At the undergraduate level, LAIS offers five minors: Humanities; International Political Economy; Science, Technology, and Society; Humanitarian Studies and Technology; and an Individualized Undergraduate minor.
+At the undergraduate level, LAIS offers minors in Literature, Society, and the Environment; International Political Economy; Science, Technology, Engineering, and Policy; Humanitarian Studies; and an Individualized Undergraduate minor.
 See below for details.
+LAIS also is the home for the minor in the McBride Honors Program in Public Affairs.

 Graduate Degree and Programs.
-At the graduate level LAIS offers a 36-hour degree, a Master of International Political Economy of Resources (MIPER).
+At the graduate level, LAIS offers a 36-hour degree, a Master of International Political Economy of Resources (MIPER).
 It also offers a Graduate Certificate in International Political Economy, a Graduate Certificate in Science & Technology Policy (in collaboration with the Center for Science and Technology Policy Research, Cooperative Institute for Research in Environmental Science [CIRES], at the University of Colorado at Boulder), and a Graduate Individual Minor.
 See the Graduate Bulletin for details.